Raksha Bandhan – The Universal Oneness Day

 Raksha Bandhan History

 Thousands of events highlight the importance of the Raksha Bandhan.
 For instance, in Mahabharata, when Sri Krishna kills Shishupaala with his weapon, Sudarshan-Chakra, his finger gets wounded.
 Seeing this Draupadi tears a piece of cloth from her sari and ties on the wound.
-And after quite some time, when Draupadi was insulted by the Kauravas, Sri Krishna rescues her by showering saaris.
+And after quite some time, when Draupadi was insulted by the Kauravas, Sri Krishna rescues her by showering saris.
 In another incident, once Yudhishthira asked Sri Krishna how best he could guard himself against impending evils and catastrophes in the coming year.
 Sri Krishna advised him to observe the Raksha ceremony.

 According to another ancient legend of Bhavishya Purana, once there was a fierce battle between gods and demons.
-Lord Indra- the principle deity of sky, rains, and thunderbolts who was fighting the battle on the side of Gods was having a tough resistance from the powerful demon King, Bali.
-The war continued for a long time and did not come on a decisive end.
-Seeing this, Indra’s wife Sachi went to the Lord Vishnu who gave her a holy bracelet made up of cotton thread.
+Lord Indra- the principal deity of sky, rains, and thunderbolts who was fighting the battle on the side of the Gods was having a tough resistance from the powerful demon King, Bali.
+The war continued for a long time and did not come to a decisive end.
+Seeing this, Indra’s wife Sachi went to Lord Vishnu who gave her a holy bracelet made up of cotton thread.
 Sachi tied the holy thread around the wrist of her husband, Lord Indra who ultimately defeated the demons and recovered the Amaravati.
-The earlier account of the festival described these holy threads to be amulets which were used by women for prayers and were tied to their husbands when they were leaving for war.
+The earlier account of the festival described these holy threads to be amulets that were used by women for prayers and were tied to their husbands when they were leaving for war.
 Unlike, the present times, those holy threads were not limited to brother-sister relationships.

 As per the script of Bhagavata Purana and Vishnu Purana, Lord Vishnu won the three worlds from the demon King Bali and was asked by King Bali to stay with him in the palace.
 The Lord Vishnu accepted the request.
 However, the wife of Lord Vishnu, Goddess Lakshmi wanted to return to their native place of Vaikuntha.
 By tying a rakhi to King Bali, they started on a bond of brother and sister.
 On asking about the return gift, Goddess Lakshmi asked Bali to free Lord Vishnu and let him retreat to Vaikuntha.
 King Bali honored the request and Lord Vishnu retreated to his place with Goddess Lakshmi.